samiranrl/Carrom_rl/README.md

 ### Doubles Server
 The goal of doubles is to design an agent, that wins against an opponent in a game of carrom(by pocketing his coins first), adhering to the following rules:

 - The player to start/break must target white coins only.
 The other player must target black.
-Players' score increase by one when they pocket thier own coin.
+Players' score increase by one when they pocket their own coin.
+You get to strike in alterate turn unless you pocket the queen(see below)
 - If the player pockets his opponent's coin, it counts as a foul.
 All coins pocketed that turn are kept in the center, and the score does not increase.
 - If all the coins are pocketed except the queen, the other player wins the match.
 - If you manage to pocket all of your own coins, and the opponent pockets and covers the queen, you win the match.